48productions/Perpetual-Free-Credits-PCB/README.md

 Two LEDs are on the board to assist with troubleshooting.

 ### Power LED never lights, game does not coin up
 Check the power connections to the PFC board.
+Ensure they are not reversed.

-Ensure the game's coin blocker output is working, and that the voltage it outputs is in the right voltage range for the PFC board.
+Ensure the game's coin blocker output is working with a multimeter, and that the voltage it outputs is in the right voltage range for the PFC board.

 ### Power LED lights and coin LED blinks, but coins do not insert.
 Check the coin connections to the PFC board.
-Try reversing the connections of the two coin wires.
+Try swapping the two coin wires around.

 Some games may not accept coins when in test mode, regardless of the coin blocker state.

-### PFC board keeps inserting coins even if the game isn't fully in-game/after the credit limit is reached
+### PFC board keeps inserting coins even if the game isn't fully booted/after the credit limit is reached
-Check that the PFC board is connected to a coin blocker signal and not wires that are always powered when the game is on (like for a lamp, coin validator power, etc).
+Check that the PFC board is connected to a coin blocker signal and not wires that are always powered when the game is on (like for a lamp, coin acceptor power, etc).

+Some games continue to accept coins, even when the credit display maxes out "99" coins.
+These games are incompatible with the Perpetual Free Credits board.

 Some games may not accept coins when in test mode, regardless of the coin blocker state.

 ### Power LED on, Coin LED either stays lit or never lights
 The PFC board's timing circuit is not working.
 If adjusting the speed adjustment dial does not fix this, the PFC board must be repaired.

 ## Components